 If used for too long, enemas disturb the equilibrium of gut flora.
 Adding probiotics to enema water helps to restore flora to the region.

 (Always be sure to clean your enema bag and tubes well with hydrogen peroxide or bleach.
 This is necessary to avoid mold.)

 There are other methods that have helped people who suffer from constipation.
 I’ll mention a few of these briefly:

 - Pathogen overgrowth can cause alternating constipation and diarrhea.
 If you suspect gut dysbiosis consider herbal treatments to regain gut flora balance.

 - Dandelion root has laxative effects.

 - Vitamin C is often helpful.
-Start with up to 4 grams; and taper down to 1 gram daily.
+Recommendations for constipation say to start with up to 4 grams; and taper down to 1 gram daily.